Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Software-Architecture-Styles/Software-Architecture-in-Practice-Len-Bass-et-al.md

 - Work-breakdown structure of a system is manifested in the architecture (work assignment structure)
     - Work-breakdown structure dictates units of planning, scheduling and budget; interteam communication channels etc
     - A side effect of establishing the work-breakdown structure is to freeze some aspects of the software architecture (BASS, Len et al.).
 - Conway’s law states that “organizations which design systems . . . are constrained to produce designs which are copies of the communication structures of these organizations.”
 (Melvin E. Conway.
-“How Do Committees Invent?”)
+“How Do Committees Invent?”).

 ## Part II - Quality Attributes
 ### Understanding Quality Attributes